When and where did you live locally?

 Are there many differences between Teesside and where you are now?

-Do you get back ‘home’ much?
+Do you get to go back ‘home’ much?